-Lombardo is a 2020 AIM Resident at the Bronx Museum in NY.
+Lombardo is a 2020 AIM Fellow at the Bronx Museum in NY.
 She was the recipient of the Massachusetts Cultural Council Fellowship in 2016 and the School of the Museum of Fine Arts Traveling Fellowship in 2017.

 Her work is in the permanent collections of The Academy Art Museum in Maryland, The Mead Museum at Amherst College, Boston Public Library, Wheaton College and Museum of Fine Arts, Boston.

 She earned her BFA from the Massachusetts College of Art and Design in Boston and her MFA from The School of the Museum of Fine Arts at Tufts in Boston, MA.
 Emily Lombardo lives and works in New York.